ME-ICA/multi-echo-data-analysis/_sources/content/plot_approach_figures.md

-import matplotlib.pyplot as plt import nibabel as nib import numpy as np import pandas as pd import seaborn as sns from nilearn import image, masking, plotting from repo2data.repo2data import Repo2Data
+import matplotlib.pyplot as plt import nibabel as nib import nitransforms as nit import numpy as np import pandas as pd import seaborn as sns from nilearn import image, masking, plotting from repo2data.repo2data import Repo2Data

+from tedana.io import load_data, new_nii_like
+from tedana.utils import make_adaptive_mask
+from nilearn.masking import compute_epi_mask

 # Install the data if running locally, or point to cached data if running on neurolibre
 DATA_REQ_FILE = os.path.join("../binder/data_requirement.json")